 Think your landlord has it made?
 Just wait until you find out about the tax breaks she’s eligible for.
 Owning a rental property certainly comes with its fair share of frustrations.
 When you consider what landlords stand to save on their income tax bills, however, you might want to give the job a second thought.
-Check out five ways property owners save during tax season.
+A financial advisor can help you create a financial plan for your real estate goals.
+Let’s break down five ways property owners save during tax season.

 Check out our federal tax calculator.

 Homeowners can deduct their mortgage interest for home loans with values of up to $1 million.
 They can also deduct some of the money they’ve borrowed that’s part of their home equity loan.
 But you don’t have to own your own home to get the deduction.

 Landlords can take advantage of the tax break too by deducting the mortgage interest they’ve paid to buy or fix up their properties.
 This is typically the largest deduction that they can claim.
 When refinancing a property for more than it was worth originally, property owners can deduct additional amounts of interest and fees if the extra funds were used to improve or maintain the property.

 2. They Qualify for Deductions Homeowners Don’t

 Although there are many deductible expenses, deductions specifically for homeowners are limited.
 That’s not the case for landlords.
 Besides interest and mortgage points paid over the life of the loan, property owners can score deductions for different kinds of insurance premiums, including homeowners insurance and health insurance for their workers.

 If you rent an apartment and you accidentally break something, you can’t get a tax write-off for covering the damage with money from your own pocket.
 But if you’re a landlord, you can deduct the cost of repairs that you’ve made for your tenants.
 Utilities like gas and electricity and property taxes that aren’t paid by the tenants are also deductible.

 3. There’s a Depreciation Deduction